KonstantinKuklin/HandlerSocketLibrary/docs/eng/Delete.md

 Delete using QueryBuilder
 ------------
 When initializing specify which columns and how much will be raised.

-If you specify a value with out number, it will be increased by 1.
+If you specify a value with out number,it'll be increased by 1.

-where conditions indicate through screening.
+'Where' conditions indicate through screening.

 ```php
 $deleteQueryBuilder = QueryBuilder::delete();